tikv/website/content/deep-dive/rpc/grpc.md

-One of the TiKV maintaining organizations, PingCAP, maintains the [`grpc-rs`](https://github.com/pingcap/grpc-rs) library, providing Rust bindings to the C library of gRPC.
+One of the TiKV maintaining organizations, PingCAP, maintains the [`grpc-rs`](https://github.com/pingcap/grpc-rs) library, providing Rust bindings to a C library for gRPC.
 TiKV uses this crate.